justinmoon/fedimint/README.md

 To pay a Lightning invoice using ecash tokens via the gateway we must run the gateway itself:

+TODO: remove this, include gateway in `lightningd` command
 ```shell
 cargo run --bin ln_gateway --release cfg
 ```